5 Essential Elements of Every Email

-You lose the benefit of eye-contact, body language, a firm handshake or a smile with the written word of any kind.
-By taking the time to create emails that have these 5 Essential Elements firmly in place, you ensure your meaning is not detracted from while minimizing possible negative perceptions and misunderstandings.
+It would benefit your communications to take the time to create emails that have these 5 Essential Elements firmly in place.
+You then can make sure that your meaning is not detracted from and minimize any possible negative perceptions and misunderstandings.

 Every email you write should have these 5 Essential Elements covered:

-- The From Field: Your name needs to be displayed properly.
+- The From Field: Display your name properly.
 John F. Doe.
 Not john f doe, or john doe, j. doe.
-Proper capitalization is very important here.
-When your name is in all lower case you open the door to being perceived a spammer or worse yet – lacking education or tech savvy.
+Proper capitalization is very important.
+When your name is in all lower case you can be perceived as a spammer or worse yet – lacking education or tech savvy.

-- The Subject Line: A short, sweet and well thought out Subject is crucial and in some cases can help to ensure your email gets opened.
-Keeping your Subject to 5-7 words that accurately identify the topic and context of your email is imperative.
-Feel free to modify the Subject field in ongoing conversations to reflect when the direction or topic of the conversation has changed.
+- The Subject Line: A short, sweet and well thought out Subject is crucial.
+Your Subject field will determine if your email even gets opened.
+Keep your Subject to 5-7 words that accurately identify the topic and context of your email.
+Modify the Subject field in ongoing conversations to reflect when the direction or topic of the conversation has changed.

 - The Greeting: Without a greeting at the beginning of your email you risk being viewed as bossy or terse.
 Take the time to include a Hello, or Hi and the recipient’s name.
 How you type your contact’s name (John, Mr. Doe, etc.) is indicative of the level of formality your email will portray.
 Be careful to not take the liberty of being overly informal too quickly.
 Let the other side dictate the level of formality and follow their lead.
 After all, formality is just another form of courtesy!
-You can usually get an indication of how those you communicate with prefer to be addressed by how they sign-off their emails.
+You can get an indication of how those you communicate with prefer to be addressed by how they sign-off their emails.